ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 An implementation MUST provide a way to periodically check for OTrP policy changes.
 This can be done in any implementation-specific manner, such as:

-A) The OTrP/HTTP Client might call into the TEEP Agent at an interval previously specified by the TEEP Agent.
+A) The OTrP/HTTP Client might call into the OTrP implementation at an interval previously specified by the OTrP implementation.
    This approach requires that the OTrP/HTTP Client be capable of running a periodic timer.

-B) The OTrP/HTTP Client might be informed when an existing TA is invoked, and call into the TEEP Agent if more time has passed than was previously specified by the TEEP Agent.
+B) The OTrP/HTTP Client might be informed when an existing TA is invoked, and call into the OTrP implementation if more time has passed than was previously specified by the OTrP implementation.
 This approach allows the device to go to sleep for a potentially long period of time.

-C) The OTrP/HTTP Client might be informed when any attestation attempt determines that the device is out of compliance, and call into the TEEP Agent to remediate.
+C) The OTrP/HTTP Client might be informed when any attestation attempt determines that the device is out of compliance, and call into the OTrP implementation to remediate.

-The OTrP/HTTP Client informs the TEEP Agent by invoking an appropriate "RequestPolicyCheck" API.
+The OTrP/HTTP Client informs the OTrP implementation by invoking an appropriate "RequestPolicyCheck" API.
-The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The OTrP implementation will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
 Processing then continues as specified in {{client-start}}.

 ## Error handling

-If any local error occurs where the OTrP/HTTP Client cannot get a message buffer (empty or not) back from the TEEP Agent, the OTrP/HTTP Client deletes its session state, and informs its client (e.g., the application installer) of a failure.
+If any local error occurs where the OTrP/HTTP Client cannot get a message buffer (empty or not) back from the OTrP implementation, the OTrP/HTTP Client deletes its session state, and informs its client (e.g., the application installer) of a failure.

-If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the OTrP/HTTP Client calls the TEEP Agent's "ProcessError" API, and then deletes its session state and informs its client of a failure.
+If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the OTrP/HTTP Client calls the OTrP implementation's "ProcessError" API, and then deletes its session state and informs its client of a failure.

 # OTrP/HTTP Server Behavior